The Ultimate In Birding Tours

 Amongst the endemic species likely here are West Mexican Chachalaca, the raucous Lilac-crowned Parrot, the diminutive Golden-crowned Emerald, the secretive Flammulated Flycatcher, San Blas Jay (possible at San Blas, but more common here) and the delightful but skulking Red-breasted Chat.

-Western Mexico: Day 15 After some final birding around Barra de Navidad, we shall drive the short distance to Manzanillo airport, where our Western Mexico birding tour ends in the afternoon.
+Western Mexico: Day 15 After some final birding around Barra de Navidad, we shall drive the short distance to Manzanillo airport, where our Western Mexico birding tour ends in the early afternoon.

 BAJA CALIFORNIA PRE-TOUR EXTENSION

-Western Mexico (Baja): Day 1 The extension begins around midday at Los Cabos airport (near the resort towns of Cabo San Lucas and San José del Cabo) in Mexico’s southern Baja California.
+Western Mexico (Baja): Day 1 The extension begins this morning at Los Cabos airport (near the resort towns of Cabo San Lucas and San José del Cabo) in Mexico’s southern Baja California.
 Before we head north we will visit a lagoon at San José del Cabo where marshy areas provide a habitat for the impressive endemic Belding’s Yellowthroat (which is sometimes accompanied by Common Yellowthroats for comparison).

 Here we are also likely to encounter a number of other wetland species including Black-necked (or Eared) and Pied-billed Grebes, Brown Pelican, Double-crested Cormorant, Great Blue and Black-crowned Night Herons, Great and Snowy Egrets, Green-winged, Blue-winged and Cinnamon Teals, Northern Shoveler, American Wigeon, Ring-necked and Ruddy Ducks, Lesser Scaup, Redhead, Turkey Vulture, Western Osprey, Common Gallinule (now split from Common Moorhen of the Old World), American Coot, Least Sandpiper and Killdeer, Bonaparte’s, California and Western Gulls, smart Caspian, Royal and Elegant Terns and Violet-green and Northern Rough-winged Swallows.
 Rarer species that turn up from time to time include Clark’s and Western Grebes, Cackling Goose and Baird’s Sandpiper.
 At the coast itself, Magnificent Frigatebirds drift overhead, whilst Brandt’s Cormorants feed offshore.